How can I create a group (non-personal) Box account?

 - OACOs should create personal Box accounts prior to submitting the OA request.

-- It is the OACOs' responsibility to educate their organizational users as to the appropriate use of the OA.
+- The OACOs are responsible for educating their organizational users regarding the appropriate use of the OA.

-Submit your request via the Box Organizational Account request form, completing these required fields:
+Submit your request via the Box Organizational Account request form.

 The folder will show up immediately in the co-owners' personal Box accounts.
 Notification will be sent when the accounts are ready to use.
 OACOs will hold the same rights as any Box folder owner; UITS is unable to assign local administration rights.